 Just weeks after the Smart Dashcams were installed, one of his delivery vehicles was struck from behind by a motorcycle on the interstate.
 The motorcyclist, going significantly faster than surrounding traffic, was injured.

-The police arrived on the scene and with the dash cam footage, was clearly able to see what happened.
+The police arrived on the scene and with the footage, they were clearly able to see what happened.
 Nybll’s driver was exonerated, saving the company an estimated $500,000 in settlements.
 Dash cam testimonies like the one prior reinforce the fact that these devices are necessary to protect your business.

-2. What are the key features of dash cams?
+2. What are the key features to look for?

 Each dash cam has its own identity, fit for different lifestyles and businesses.
 Here’s a list of the most sought after features to help you make the best choice for your team.